 The Fourth Dimension and How to Get There

-We wanted to move away from the current flattening frameworks of language that reduce evaluation to mere quantitative binary measures, preventing access to the full volume of someone’s experience.
+We wanted to move away from the current flattening frameworks of language that reduce evaluation of mental health to mere quantitative binary measures, preventing access to the full volume of someone’s experience.
+We designed a language that uses spatial dimensions as a metaphor for navigating mental health experiences with empathy and care.

 “Trying to understand someone’s mental health experience is like trying to understand a 4D shape from a 3D plane; you never fully can.”

-Reaching the 4th dimension (Mental Health Experience) from our realm may be an impossible task, but through acknowledging this, and attempting regardless, we are enacting a commitment to care that can get us to 3.5D.
+Reaching the 4th dimension (someone’s lived mental health experience) may be an impossible task, but through acknowledging this, and attempting regardless, we are enacting a commitment to care beyond that which we can empathise with; thrusting us into the 3.5D.
 This fractional dimension, hovering between the 3rd and the 4th, is a realm of experience that corresponds to a more undetermined and reflective stage in the journey towards the 4th dimension.